+Aspen University's Disability Services will work to uphold the mission of the University by providing reasonable accommodations to all students with disabilities in order to help them achieve their academic goals.
 Aspen University complies and adheres to Section 504 of the Rehabilitation Act of 1973, as amended.
-Aspen University's policy and practice is to provide students with disabilities full and equal use of the services, facilities, and privileges of Aspen University.
+Aspen University's policy and practice is to provide students with disabilities full and equal use of the services, facilities, and privileges.
 Aspen University does not discriminate on the basis of disability in its admission, recruitment, academics, research, financial aid, counseling, or employment assistance processes.
 Furthermore, Aspen University does not screen out, exclude, expel, limit, or otherwise discriminate against an individual seeking admission as a student, or an individual enrolled as a student, based on disability.
 Aspen University promotes an environment of respect and support for individuals with disabilities.
-An individual with a disability is one who has (a) a physical or mental impairment that substantially limits one or more major life activities (such as walking, standing, seeing, speaking, hearing, eating, sleeping, reaching, lifting, bending, reaching, sitting, breathing, reading, learning, concentrating, thinking, working, communicating, interacting with others, performing manual tasks, taking care of oneself, or the operation of a major bodily function); (b) a record of such impairment; or (c) is regarded as having such an impairment.